Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 In ponds or other standing water sources, you can release fish that feeds on mosquito larva.
 Fish like goldfish, guppies, and Gambusia affinis are very efficient in eating mosquito larvae.

-Gambusia affinis is also known as mosquito fish and used by mosquito control agencies to control mosquito spreads.
+Gambusia affinis is also known as mosquito fish and is used by mosquito control agencies to control mosquito spreads.

 The red-ear slider turtles are suitable for mosquito control as it feeds on mosquito larvae.